vercel/next.js/errors/custom-document-image-import.md

 export default MyApp
 ```

-If your application is not using `next/image`, you can disable the built-in loader with the following next.config.js:
+If your application is not using image imports with `next/image`, you can disable the built-in loader with the following next.config.js:

 ```js
 module.exports = {